Many-Body Theory in ABINIT¶

 where

-is the so-called renormalization factor.
+is the so-called renormalization factor where the derivative of the self-energy is computed at the KS energy.
 This corresponds to making a Taylor expansion of the self-energy matrix element around the KS energy, as depicted below.

 The RPA polarizability in Fourier space¶